andypicke/JeffCo-OpenSpace-LotSpot-Analysis/README.md

 # Predicting Trailhead Parking Usage and Capacity at JeffCo Open Space Trailheads

 # Introduction
-I propose to build a model to predict parking lot capacity at [Jefferson County Open Space](https://www.jeffco.us/open-space) trailheads in Colorado.
+I decided to build a model to predict parking lot capacity at [Jefferson County Open Space](https://www.jeffco.us/open-space) trailheads in Colorado.
 This would be useful to:
 - Hikers: When is the best time to go for a hike?
 Will there be parking available?
 - Open Space managers: How should we plan/allocate resources among the parks?

-This takes on added importance in the time of Covid-19, with the goal of maintaining adequate social distancing on trails.

 # Data